-- maintain a public register of Australian charities
+- maintaining a public register of Australian charities

-- register new charities and revoke the registration of organisations no longer entitled to charity registration
+- revoking the registration of charities that are no longer entitled to registration

-- provide advice and guidance to charities and the public
+- providing advice and guidance to charities and the public

-- enhance transparency and promote good governance of the sector
+- disseminating resources to build capacity and good governance in the sector

-- monitor charities for compliance with legal requirements, as well as act on identified concerns
+- monitoring charities for compliance with legal requirements, and acting on identified concerns

-- work across governments to reduce unnecessary regulation.
+- working across governments to reduce unnecessary regulation.

-Although the ACNC operates independently, we are included in the ATO’s program structure and are one of the programs that delivers the ATO’s outcome.
+Although the ACNC operates independently to the ATO, we are included in the ATO’s program structure and are one of the programs that delivers the ATO’s outcome.

 The ATO’s outcome statement is: